-It’s smallish and doesn’t have many facilities, but its position is premium, which makes this perfect accommodation for families on the Gold Coast.
+However, its position is premium, which makes this the perfect accommodation for families on the Gold Coast.

 Who needs facilities, when the beach is just across the road?

-The Burleigh Mediterranean Resort is across the road from North Burleigh beach and within walking distance to the bus stop, supermarket, North Burleigh Surf Club (our fave) and awesome cafes.
+The Burleigh Mediterranean Resort is across the road from North Burleigh beach and within walking distance of the bus stop, supermarket, North Burleigh Surf Club (our fave), and awesome cafes.
 They have a great swimming pool area the kids will love.

 Leave your car on the mainland and cruise around the resort and island on your bike.
-It’s located on the water’s edge and is surrounded by natural forest and beach.
+It’s located on the water’s edge and is surrounded by a natural forest and beaches.

 Far too many people ignore the Gold Coast Hinterland for those stunning Gold Coast beaches!
 Don’t!!

-The Hinterland is one of my favourite spots in Queensland, it’s only an hour from the coast, but full of adventure and serenity in ancient rainforests.
+The Hinterland is one of my favourite spots in Qld, it’s only an hour from the coast, but full of adventure and serenity in ancient rainforests.
 It’s magical.

-It is one of the best family accommodation on the Gold Coast for your hinterland retreat.
+It is one of the best family accommodations on the Gold Coast for your hinterland retreat.